-Butterflies are a symbol of transformation and metamorphoses.
-These are things I feel I went through in my own life once I turned 40 years old, and what many women my age seem to experience to “find themselves.”
+Butterflies are a symbol of transformation and metamorphosis.
+I went through this in my own life once I turned 40 years old, and what many women my age seem to experience to “find themselves.”

 What I love about this diamond ring: The pattern is not immediately obvious.
 At first glance, it looks like a mosaic of different shaped diamonds that sparkles across the room.

-My goal in making this piece was to make it a statement ring like no other that is comfortable enough to wear every day.
+My goal in making this piece was to make a statement ring like no other that’s comfortable enough to wear every day.
 Gone are the days we wear statement rings just for special occasions.
 This ring was made to be both “black tie” and “jeans/white t-shirt.”

 As many of my customers know, I don’t like to use a lot of metal in my diamond eternity rings.
 Unless it is an intentional look of my design to have more metal, I try my best to use small prongs and a tight fit for my diamonds on its setting so the diamonds can have as much light passing through them, leading to optimal sparkle.